13ruceYu/vscode-open-in-file-manager/README.md

 </p>

 <p align="center">
-Add a button to open file manager (finder, file explorer) on the status bar.
+Add a button to open file manager (finder, file explorer) on the status bar and editor toolbar.
 </p>

 <p align="center">